 - Improved vision in some cases

-Eye bag removal surgery, also known as blepharoplasty, is a straightforward procedure which usually takes between one and three hours to complete and is often carried out as a day case procedure.
+Eye bag removal surgery, also known as Blepharoplasty, is a straightforward procedure which usually takes between one and three hours to complete and is often carried out as a day case procedure.
 The length of time you are in theatre for and your recovery time will depend on the specific surgery you decide to have – this could be surgery to the upper lids, lower lids, or together.

-For some patients, upper eyelid surgery only requires the use of a local anaesthetic and a mild sedative, meaning the recovery time should be quicker than if a general anaesthetic is used.
+For some patients, upper eyelid surgery only requires the use of a local anaesthesia and a mild sedative, meaning the recovery time should be quicker than if a general anaesthesia is used.
 Your surgeon will begin by making small incisions along the natural crease of the upper eye lid (approximately 1cm above the lash line).
 He or she will then very carefully separate the skin from the underlying tissue before removing or repositioning the fatty tissue and tightening the muscles.
 Before stitching or gluing the incision using surgical glue, the skin will be stretched to ensure that the end result is smooth and free from lines and wrinkles.

-If you opt for lower eyelid surgery, or a combination of upper and lower eyelid surgery, this will almost always be performed under general anaesthetic.
+If you opt for lower eyelid surgery, or a combination of upper and lower eyelid surgery, this will almost always be performed under general anaesthesia.
 Your surgeon will make an incision along the lower lash line before removing any excess fat (often known as eye bags) and stretching the skin to ensure a smooth finish.
 Once the incision has been stitched, any excess skin will be removed and you will be left with smoother, younger looking skin underneath the eyes.

-Before your eye bag removal surgery
+Before your Eye Bag Removal surgery

 You may be advised to undergo an eye test if you have any concerns about health issues in your eyes.
 You should also purchase a gel pack for when you get home from the hospital to act as an 'ice pack' to reduce swelling and bruising.